 - Do not add any extra “flavor” such as brown sugar, butter, or marshmallows.
 Even without the extra sugar on top, sweet potatoes are still very rich and should be fed in moderation.

-5. Cooked, white potatoes
+4. Cooked, white potatoes

-You (and your dog) can’t have a Thanksgiving plate without potatoes.
-Often, potatoes are served with lots of butter and gravy.
-But for our dog friends, it is best to serve white potatoes cooked and in small bites.
-Raw potatoes are bad for dogs just like they are for people.
 When cooked, white potatoes are a wonderful source of vitamins and minerals (vitamin C, vitamin B6, iron, and magnesium) that are important for your dog’s nervous and immune system.

 6. Carrots

-Carrots are a great source of potassium, vitamin B6, and beta-carotene.
+Carrots are one of the best Thanksgiving snacks.
+They are very healthy for dogs, and also very tasty!
+These crunchy treats are a great source of potassium, vitamin B6, and beta-carotene.
 Beta-carotene is a compound that produces Vitamin A, which is important for the immune system and your dog’s vision.
-With all these good nutrients, you can safely serve carrots to your dog on Thanksgiving whether they are cooked, steamed, or raw.

 7. Corn (but NOT corn on the cob)